Kyle-Zhou/Library/README.md

 ## IV.
 Issues

 WebDriver’s like Puppeteer usually have some issues running on cloud based hosting platforms like Heroku.
 Timeout/crashing issues arise when too many users are created and add too many different stocks to screen.
-Or maybe it’s just poorly planned code.
+Or maybe it’s just the code.
 That’s probably it.